Inesalmansa/flow-state/README.md

 ```

 ## Visualisation
-All plots are generated using LaTeX text style with Imperial College London branding colors for consistency.
+All plots are generated using LaTeX text style with Imperial College London branding colours.

 ## Citation
 If you use this code in this work please cite: